Brooklyn War Memorial

 The Brooklyn War Memorial is a war memorial installed in Brooklyn's Cadman Plaza, in the U.S. state of New York.
+It is dedicated to Brooklynites who served in World War II.
 It features two high relief figures sculpted by Charles Keck, which represent victory and family, as well as a memorial wall in its main auditorium.
 The memorial was dedicated in 1951, and later restored in 1977.
+It is currently in poor condition and closed to the public.

 Description and history

 Inspired by Parks Commissioner Robert Moses’s desire to provide a World War II monument to each borough, this monument was created.
 It is a granite and limestone 24 ft memorial designed by Stuart Constable, Gilmore D. Clarke, and W. Earle Andrews, who worked in concert with the architectural firm of Eggers and Higgins.

 The two larger-than-life sized high relief figures by sculptor Charles Keck (1875–1951) are located on the south facade, at opposite ends of the building.
 It honors Brooklynites who served in World War II.
 The full plan, however, was never fully built because of lack of funding.